 Application deadline is Friday, April 16.

 The application includes a student essay and recommendations from science and math teachers.
-More information is available on line at http://oregon.4h.oregonstate.edu/summer-science-camp.
-You can request a printed copy from Camp Coordinator Andy Hoffmann by calling 541-737-4081 or email email@example.com.
+More information is available online at http://oregon.4h.oregonstate.edu/summer-science-camp.
+Interested persons may request a printed copy from camp coordinator Andy Hoffmann by calling 541-737-4081 or by e-mail at email@example.com.

 The two-week residential camp, which is Aug.
-4-15 on campus, offers students entering grades six, seven and eight innovative ways to enhance their knowledge of science, technology, engineering and mathematics.
+2-13 on the OSU campus, offers students entering grades six, seven and eight innovative ways to enhance their knowledge of science, technology, engineering and mathematics.
 Leadership and citizenship are main themes, and students are encouraged to stay in school.

 The full cost of the camp’s education program, field trips, food and lodging is covered by a grant from the ExxonMobil Foundation and The Bernard Harris Foundation.